n1nj4z33/iqoptionapi/README.md

 ```

 #### get  realtime candles
-!!!pay attention!!!

-!!! note
+:exclamation:
 I_want_money.start_candles_stream("active") some time will be close
 need to restart
+:exclamation:

 you will get ""latest"" DATA
 ```python